francescoignaziore/Armed-Conflict-Propagation-ABM/README.md

 # Geo-Sim
+Geo-Sim leverages **geo**graphic features to **sim**ulate the establishment and diffusion of conflicts among armed groups in the Democratic Republic of Congo.

+We model groups as **agents** whose objective is to **maximize control** over resources.
+Drawing only on this assumption, we develop a family of simulation environments with configurable dynamics and demonstrate that complex diffusion dynamics arise across them.

+# Setup
-Geo-Sim contains a small Python package plus command-line interface for aligning geospatial rasters, rasterizing OpenStreetMap-derived vector features, and sampling from the resulting feature stack for simulation studies over the Democratic Republic of Congo.
+Geo-Sim contains a small Python package plus a command-line interface for
+1. aligning geospatial rasters,
+2. rasterizing OpenStreetMap-derived vector features, and
+3. executing simulations based on these features.

 ## Installation
 ```bash
 python -m venv .venv
 source .venv/bin/activate